 (b) As a convenience to bidders who cannot attend the auction in person, Phillips may, if so instructed by the bidder, execute written absentee bids on a bidder’s behalf.
 Absentee bidders are required to submit bids on the ‘Absentee Bid Form’, a copy of which is printed in this catalogue or otherwise available from Phillips.
 Bids must be placed in the currency of the sale.
-The bidder must clearly indicate the maximum amount he or she intends to bid, excluding the buyer’s premium.
-The auctioneer will not accept an instruction to execute an absentee bid which does not indicate such maximum bid.
+The bidder must clearly indicate the maximum amount he or she intends to bid, excluding the Buyer’s Premium and value added tax (VAT).
+The huissier or auctioneer (the ‘Auctioneer’) will not accept an instruction to execute an absentee bid which does not indicate such maximum bid.
 Our staff will attempt to execute an absentee bid at the lowest possible price taking into account the reserve and other bidders.
 Any absentee bid must be received at least 24 hours in advance of the sale.
 In the event of identical bids, the earliest bid received will take precedence.

 (e) When making a bid, whether in person, by absentee bid, on the telephone or online, a bidder accepts personal liability to pay the purchase price, as described more fully in Paragraph 6 (a) below, plus all other applicable charges.